 Historical Background of the Cold War

-The construction of the Berlin Wall was met with shock and dismay around the world, as it symbolized the division between the democratic and communist worlds.
-Families and friends were abruptly torn apart, and East Berliners were effectively trapped in their own city.
+The construction of the Berlin Wall was a surprise to people all around the world as it became a symbol of the divided Europe: East and West.
+The citizens of East Berlin and families and friends were suddenly ripped apart and East Berliners were effectively locked into their city.

 The Fall of the Berlin Wall